 Ertz helps Eagles send Bears to 4th straight loss

-Zach Ertz tied a season-high with nine receptions for 103 yards, including a touchdown, to lift the host Philadelphia Eagles past the Chicago Bears 22-14 on Sunday.
-Jordan Howard also rushed for a touchdown against his former team as the Eagles won their second in a row to move back above .500 at 5-4.
+Zach Ertz set a season-high with nine receptions for 103 yards, including a touchdown, to lift the host Philadelphia Eagles past the Chicago Bears 22-14 on Sunday.
+Jordan Howard also rushed for a touchdown against his former team, as the Eagles won their second in a row to move back above .500 at 5-4.
 Jake Elliott kicked three field goals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)